Flowers that typically have tubular or long flowers are pollinated by butterflies, try any of these listed below.

-How to attract butterflies
+How to attract larvae

 This swallowtail butterfly usually lays eggs on the non-native camphor laurel tree.
 However, it's not advisable to plant camphor laurel, because birds may disperse the seeds into bushland.
 Instead, plant natives of the laurel family.
 These species can be hard to find, so try a good native nursery.
 You'll recognise the caterpillar by its bright green colour and tapered tail.